 - Identification of most problematic buildings

 - Automatic energy labelling

 - Recommendations:

 - Should they replace the windows?

 - Or put more insulation on the roof?

 - Or tigthen the building?

 - Should the wall against north be further insulated?

--

-- Better control of the heat supply (.. see later on ..)
+Better control of the heat supply (using the flexibility)